tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 ### Using the {{site.productname}} React component as a uncontrolled component

-The {{site.productname}} React component is best used as a uncontrolled component when possible as it allows the editor to perform well on larger documents.
+The {{site.productname}} React component is best used as a uncontrolled component as it allows the editor to perform well on larger documents.

 When using the editor in the uncontrolled mode you must avoid using the `value` and `onEditorChange` props.
 Instead get the content of the editor directly